aftongauntlett/bloop-demo/README.md

 This project serves as a **vintage-compatible museum website**:

-- **Pentium 90 Compatibility** - Must render perfectly on Netscape 4.0
+- **Pentium 90 Compatibility** - Must render perfectly on a Pentium 90 with Netscape 4.0
 - **Retro Aesthetic** - Embrace 90s web design principles without breaking functionality
 - **Museum Showcase** - Display the amazing 25,000+ artifact collection
 - **Educational Platform** - Perfect for school groups and tech enthusiasts